THEN & NOW: Illustrating the Before-and-After Ride Layouts of Theme Parks’ Lost Legends and Closed Classics

 THEN & NOW: Ultimately, the end result pretty well reflects the strengths and weaknesses of a “reimagined” EPCOT.
 Despite the larger EPCOT transformation embracing ’80s iconography and architecture of the park, the new space leans closer to contemporary aesthetics of wood, glass, steel, and greenery.

 In a way designers have longed for for decades, the new “World Celebration” axes some of the vast, harsh, cool concrete leftovers of EPCOT’s ’80s origins in favor of a space that’s organic, shaded, and natural (as well as being a natural fit for the park’s ever-present festival entertainment and food stands).
-Critics say it resembles an upscale city park, but almost certainly, that’s the point.
+Critics say it resembles an upscale city park, but almost certainly, that’s the point… This is a green oasis that’s flexible, inviting, and available for seasonal “plussing” with little fuss.

-As a statement of EPCOT’s future, the new World Celebration sure says something… but what that something is and how it’s received is yours to consider…
+As a statement of EPCOT’s future, the new World Celebration sure says something… but what that something is and whether it’s the right something for EPCOT is yours to consider…

 18. Universe of Energy (1982 – 2017) // Guardians of the Galaxy: Cosmic Rewind (2022 – Today)